ettore9x9/pyplot-sa/README.md

 ### Average distance from obstacles ###

 Robots' average distances from obstacles, for different arenas.
+Each histogram's column represents the number of times the average distance from obstacles falls into that interval, distinguishing between the two implementations.

 <p align="center">
 <img src="./images/avg_dist.png" width=50%>
 </p>

-If we consider the difference for each instance of the test, we obtain the following distribution.
+If we make the difference for each test's instance, we will obtain the following distribution.

 <p align="center">
 <img src="./images/avg_dist_diff.png" width=50%>